PriyeshDave/Sparks_Foundation/README.md

 # Sparks_Foundation
-As part of my internship at sparks foundation I completed following tasks
+As part of my internship at sparks foundation I completed following tasks:

 ### 1.)
 Predictions using Supervised ML
 * Predicting the percentage of student based on number of study hours.